ThommCroft/StockMarketScreener/docs/03-DATA-FLOW-SCREENING-LOGIC.md

 **Filtering Logic:**

 ```
+IF Market Cap > $300M AND
-IF Financial Data Age < 1 year AND
+   Financial Data Age < 1 year AND
    Historical Data >= 5 years AND
    Stock Price Age <= 5 days AND
    All Required Fields Present
-THEN → Continue to Stage 1.3
+THEN → Continue to Stage 2 Metric Calculation
 ELSE → REJECT company, skip to next
 ```